alexpchin/contact-codetest/NOTES.md

 - a step `*/2` which equates to every second value starting at 0, or 1 for day of month and month.
 - a single value 2 which would be 2.
 - a combination of the above separated by a `,`

+### Step-by-step

+Initially create a ruby file that takes an argument and outputs hardcoded result.